schombert/Project-Alice/docs/extensions.md

 		name = SOME_PARTY_NAME
 	}
 ```
 - `party_position = { ... }` : This trigger condition is defined using a block with two members.
 The first member is `ideology = ...` where `...` is either the name of an ideology or `ruling_party`, which determines which political party the trigger condition will test, as described above.
-The second member is `position = ...` where `...` is one of the options for a party issue.
-The trigger condition will test whether the political party determined by the `ideology` member holds the specified party position.
+The second member is `position = ...` where `...` is one of the options for a party issue or a political or social reform.
+The trigger condition will test whether the political party determined by the `ideology` member holds the specified party position (if a party issue) or whether it has a specific voting preference in favor of that particular reform (see below for more on the extension of party preferences).
 This trigger condition can be used only within a national scope.
 Example:
 ```
 	party_position = {
 		ideology = ruling_party